Levant-vACC/Levant-vACC-library/docs/Aerodromes/OSTT FIR/Damascus (OSDI)/Damascus.md

 | All | `A050` |

 !!! note
-    Initial climbs are listed on the ATIS and are not given to aircraft in their clearance.
+    Initial climbs are on the ATIS and are not given to aircraft in their clearance.